anadeheza/chick.io/README.md

 Random weather changes that causes mood changes

 ## Evolution
-Grows with
+Grows 1 year each 8 ticks that increase with time and care

 evolves every 3 years, good care -> good evolution, poor care -> poor evolutions

-## Death
-Dies when starved or severely sick (0 of any of those)

 ## Coins
 Earned by playing minigame (win = +3, tie = +1, lose = 0) & for happiness

 Can be spend in the shop

+## Shop
+PIZZA: hunger +40                                   5 coins

+CAKE: hunger +30 happiness +20                      8 coins

+BALL: happiness +35                                 6 coins

+POTION: health +40                                  10 coins

+LUCKY: hunger +20, happiness +20, health +20        15 coins

+## Death
+Dies when starved or severely sick (0 of any of those)